Templates Sequences Guides Email WhatsApp

 2. Key people from Leads

-When you send from My Leads or AI Discovery, each email or WhatsApp number is matched to a contact on that company when possible—so {{name}}, {{title}}, and {{company}} can reflect the right person, not only the company inbox.
+When you send from My Leads or Lead Hunt, each email or WhatsApp number is matched to a contact on that company when possible—so {{name}}, {{title}}, and {{company}} can reflect the right person, not only the company inbox.

 3. Upload in Email or WhatsApp